Chapter 2: Academics02:07:00 Course Syllabus

 - Plagiarism statement: Plagiarism, cheating, and other forms of academic dishonesty are prohibited.

-- Accommodations for students with disabilities statement: In order for the College to make reasonable accommodations for students with disabilities, the student must contact the Coordinator of Access Services and present a Faculty Accommodation Form to each instructor.
-Accommodations include, but are not limited to the following: extended time on tests, alternative test location or format, interpreter services, and note taking services.
-When possible, students should request accommodations prior to the beginning of each semester.
-Testing accommodations must be arranged prior to the scheduled test date.
-No accommodations will be provided without approval from the Coordinator of Access Services.
+- Accommodations for students with disabilities statement: In order for the College to make reasonable accommodations for students with documented or temporary disabilities, the student must contact Accessibility Services.
+Students who have been approved to receive reasonable accommodations will present a Faculty Accommodation Form to each instructor during the first week of classes.
+Accommodations include, but are not limited to, the following: extended time on tests, alternative test location, interpreter services, and adaptive software.
+Students must request accommodations for each semester.
+Testing accommodations must be arranged with each instructor and Accessibility Services prior to the scheduled test date.
+No accommodations will be provided without approval from Accessibility Services.

 - Statement of policy regarding children on campus: Campus policy prohibits bringing children to classrooms or labs.

 - General attendance statement: Students are expected to follow the attendance policy as described by each instructor.

 - Emergency Evacuation Statement: In case of any building evacuation, students are to proceed under the direction of their instructor to the nearest exit in an orderly manner.
 The nearest exit for this classroom location is __________.
 To ensure your safety, everyone will move to __________ (each instructor is to identify the nearest exit for each classroom and the designated safe area).
 No one is allowed to re-enter the building until official notification is given.

 - Technology Statement: Students will need access to a personal device meeting the following minimum capabilities:

 - Academic Departments will determine utilization in the classroom and may require additional capabilities.
 Any additional program- and/or division-specific requirements will be outlined on course syllabi as well as available through the division office.